six2dez/burp-bounty-profiles/README.md

-This is a compilation of profiles for [Burp Bounty](https://portswigger.net/bappstore/618f0b2489564607825e93eeed8b9e0a) extension
+This is a collection of profiles for [Burp Bounty](https://portswigger.net/bappstore/618f0b2489564607825e93eeed8b9e0a) extension, feel free to use and contribute!

 You can support this work buying me a coffee: